 - Omelet – Another easy way to use up corned beef leftovers!
 Simply add to your eggs.
 Feel free to use up other ingredients that you have at home.
 Some great options include spinach, onions, and even the leftover cabbage.

-- Sandwiches – The Reuben is a common use for corned beef leftovers.
+- Leftover Corned Beef Sandwich – The Reuben is a common use for corned beef leftovers.
 To make this lunch, stack leftover corned beef on two pieces of rye bread and top with swiss cheese, thousand island dressing, and sauerkraut.
 It can be served hot like grilled cheese or cold.
 Either way, it’s super yummy.

 - Over Egg Noodles – Do you need a simple dinner?
 Sautee some onions in butter until soft in a large saute pan.
 Then add any leftover cabbage and corned beef, chopped small, and heat through.
 Serve over cooked egg noodles.

-- Casserole – No leftover list would be complete without a casserole recipe.
+- Leftover Corned Beef Casseroles – No leftover list would be complete without a casserole recipe.
 This recipe from Spend With Pennies takes no time if you use the meat and vegetable leftovers.

-- Soup – A completely different take on a corned beef and cabbage dinner, this soup is on the table in less than 30 minutes.
+- Corned Beef Leftover Soup – A completely different take on a corned beef and cabbage dinner, this soup is on the table in less than 30 minutes.